What if you could only have one rifle? What would it be?

 These modifications were not part of an official program but rather the result of individual operators tailoring their weapons to meet specific mission needs.
 The first confirmed use of these modified rifles was during the U.S. military involvement in Somalia in 1993.

-The improvised nature of these early Recce Rifles led to a variety of configurations.
+The improvised nature of these early Recce Rifles led to various configurations.
 However, common modifications included the addition of precision scopes and barrels, transforming the standard M4 into a more lethal and versatile tool.

-This transformation was not merely about enhancing the rifle’s firepower; it was about creating a multi-role platform capable of reconnaissance, target acquisition, and engagement over varying distances.
+This transformation was not merely about enhancing the rifle’s firepower but creating a multi-role platform capable of reconnaissance, target acquisition, and engagement over varying distances.

 The success and utility of these early Recce Rifles did not go unnoticed.
 They gained enough popularity to be formally recognized and further developed by military institutions.
 This led to the collaboration between the Naval Surface Warfare Center and the U.S. Army, resulting in the creation of the Mk 12 Special Purpose Rifle.